 Studio: St Paul’s Church, Finchley

-Wellness Coach: Lori Westmorland
+WW Coach: Lori Westmorland

 Last week, as I returned from yet another shopping trip, my sister said: ‘Leonie, you’re going to have to stop spending money on new clothes – you’re going to get even smaller and you won’t have chance to wear them!’
 I know she’s right, because I’m determined to lose the two stone I need to get to goal, but I am so in love with fashion right now that I can’t help myself.